davemaloney/weather/README.md

 ## About

-Built as a demonstration project, this weather forecast utility is based on and owes much to [React Boilerplate](https://github.com/react-boilerplate/react-boilerplate).
+Built as a demonstration project, this weather forecast utility is based on [React Boilerplate](https://github.com/react-boilerplate/react-boilerplate).
 The basic package has been modified to use CSS Modules and Less.

-This build focuses much more on functionality and creating a great base to work off of, at the expense of design.
-This is probably an okay trade-off as this is not a complete project and would be integrated into a larger framework, design scheme, branding, and requirements, but it's a great place to start.
-Hope you like it!

 ## Prerequisites

 - Package management is done via [NPM](https://www.npmjs.com/). **Expect NPM at or above version 5 and Node at or above version 8.10.** (Built with NPM 6.5.4 and Node 11.0.0)
 - Weather API information is sourced from [OpenWeatherMap](https://openweathermap.org/).
 Please [obtain an API key](https://openweathermap.org/appid) before beginning.
+- Timezone information is sourced from [Google Timezone API](https://developers.google.com/maps/documentation/timezone/start), for which [you'll also need a key](https://cloud.google.com/maps-platform/?apis=places).

 ## Development